AnikethJana/Telegram-Download-Link-Generator/README.md

 **Admin Commands:**

-* `/broadcast`: (Admin only) Reply to a message with this command to send that message to all users who have started the bot.
+* `/broadcast`: Reply to a message with this command to send that message to all users who have started the bot.
-* `/logs`: (Admin only) View application logs directly within the bot.
+* `/logs`: View application logs directly within the bot.
 Supports filtering by log level and text search with arguments.
   * Example: `/logs level=ERROR limit=100 filter=download`
   * Without arguments: `/logs` uploads the complete log file as a document
-* `/memory`: (Admin only) View real-time memory usage statistics including:
-  * RSS & VMS memory usage in MB
-  * Memory percentage usage
-  * Active streaming connections
-  * Number of Telegram clients
-  * Logger cache status
-  * System uptime
-  * Automatic cleanup schedule info
+* `/stats`: View system statistics including memory usage, active streams, uptime, and other performance metrics.

 ## API Endpoints